 In this unit, students develop an understanding of the engineering design process.
-They study and interpret a given design brief, learn a range of research skills and devising methods to develop concepts, then plan and communicate proposed solutions to the given design brief.
-They study core engineering theory and relevant theory of their chosen specialist area, and learn to integrate and use this knowledge to develop and present proposals for practical solutions.
+They study and interpret a given design brief, learn various research skills, devise methods to develop concepts, and then plan and communicate proposed solutions to the given design brief.
+They study core engineering theory and relevant use the theories of their chosen specialist area, learning to integrate and apply this knowledge to develop and present proposals for practical solutions.

-Students calculate requirements, prepare drawings and produce lists of materials and components and then follow a given timeline to produce, test and evaluate the finished product.
+Students calculate requirements, prepare drawings, and produce lists of materials and components, following a given timeline to produce, test, and evaluate the finished product.